mtreerungroj/mtreerungroj.github.io/index.md

 * Teaching Assistant for Intro to C Programming language (2015-2017)

 ### What I Have Been Reading
+* The Decision Book: Fifty models for strategic thinking by Mikael Krogerus and Roman Tschäppeler
+* Big Data Series II: Think like a Data Scientist by Asama Kulvanitchaiyanunt
 * Big Data Series I: Introduction to Big Data Project by Asama Kulvanitchaiyanunt
 * Principles by Ray Dalio
 * Naked Statistics: Stripping the Dread from the Data by Charles Wheelan